AvolitesLtd/TitanManual/docs/timelines/timeline-options.md

 Autoload In Range | Off: Timeline must be fired manually. <br>**On:** Timeline will be fired automatically when timecode comes within the Start/End time range.
 Kill At Zero | **Off:** Timeline will remain active when the timeline fader is zeroed. <br>On: Timeline will be killed when the timeline fader is zeroed.
 Kill Out Of Range | Off: Timeline will remain active when the timecode goes outside the Start/End time range. <br>**On:** Timeline will be killed when the timecode goes outside the Start/End time range.
-Loop | **Off**: Internal timecode source continues to run<br>On: Internal timecode source will loop back to Start Time when it reaches End Time.
+Loop | **Off**: Internal timecode source does not loop when it reaches End Time<br>On: Internal timecode source will loop back to Start Time when it reaches End Time.
 Timecode Source | Sets the timecode source for the Timeline from 1-4 (see [Running a Cue List to Timecode](../cue-lists/cue-list-timing#running-a-cue-list-to-timecode))
 Timecode Source Unlinked | This is the same as the Link button in the timeline view - see [Local timecode controls](../timelines.md#local-timecode-controls)